 Biography

-I am a professor of educational psychology and human development at the Metropolitan State University of Denver.
-I completed my master’s degree in applied cognitive psychology from Montana State University in 2002, and in 2006, received a doctorate in educational psychology from the University of Nevada-Reno.
+I am a Professor of Educational Psychology in the Department of Psychological Sciences at Metropolitan State University of Denver and the Director of the Learning Assistant Program.
+I completed my master’s degree in applied cognitive psychology from Montana State University in 2002 and, in 2006, received a doctorate in educational psychology from the University of Nevada-Reno.